 Core Pet Vaccinations address the most common afflictions your pet may encounter, these include:

-Distemper- Both canine and feline version of distemper are caused by an airborne virus that can cause severe health problems and even brain damage.
-Pet vaccinations for distemper are administered to a kitten or puppy at least three times between 6 and 16 weeks old, with a booster shot between every 1 and 3 years afterwards.
+Distemper – Both canine and feline version of distemper are caused by an airborne virus that can cause severe health problems and even brain damage.
+Pet vaccinations for distemper are administered to a kitten or puppy at least three times between 6 and 16 weeks old, with a booster shot between every 1 and 3 years afterward.

 Lyme Disease Is spread through tick bites, outdoor dogs are at the most risk of contracting Lyme Disease.
 Dogs can be vaccinated for Lyme disease early in life, or as adults, can be vaccinated annually or at the beginning of tick season as needed.

-Canine Influenza- The “Dog Flu” is a disease new to the US.
+Canine Influenza – The “Dog Flu” is a disease new to the US.
 Like the strains of the human flu, dog flu can mutate easily rendering vaccines ineffective.
-Currently there is a vaccine effective against two strains of dog flu.
-Dogs are vaccinated then boostered 2 to 4 weeks later.
-As with all vaccines, vaccination is only effective if given before your dog contracts the disease.
+Currently, there is a vaccine effective against two strains of dog flu.
+Dogs are vaccinated then

 These are few examples of essential pet vaccinations that any owner should get for a new puppy or kitten, or even an adult dog or cat.
-Milner Veterinary Hospital in Oregon City handles vaccinations on-site, and can provide you with the peace-of-mind you need, ensuring that your furred friend is around for a long and healthy life.
+Milner Veterinary Hospital handles vaccinations on-site and can provide you with the peace-of-mind you need, ensuring that your furred friend is around for a long and healthy life.

-Check out our Pet Health Library and Pet Health Checker for more useful information on pet health care, and if you think your dog or cat could do with a check up, or is overdue for one or more vaccinations, don’t hesitate to visit Milner Veterinary Hospital in Oregon City, or call 503-657-6553 today!
+If you think your dog or cat could use a check-up or is overdue for one or more vaccinations, don’t hesitate to visit Milner Veterinary Hospital or call 503-657-6553 today!